 ULTIMATE Guide To Purchasing A Banff Park Pass (Parks Canada Pass)

-We have received many questions about a Banff Park Pass and Parks Canada passes, and in this post, we hope to answer any questions you may have.
-To put it simply, all visitors to the National Parks of Canada must have either a Canada National Park Day Pass, or an annual pass known as the Discovery Pass.
-This goes for any national park in Canada, but in this article we will focus mainly on the regional Canadian National Parks.
+We have received many questions about Banff Park Passes and Parks Canada passes, and in this post, we hope to answer any questions you may have.
+Simply put, all visitors must have either a Canadian National Park Day Pass or an annual pass, known as the Discovery Pass, to visit Banff.
+This applies to any national park in Canada, but this article will focus mainly on the regional Canadian Rocky Mountain Parks.

-The parks in the Canadian Rockies are Banff National Park, Kootenay National Park, Yoho National Park, Waterton National Park and Jasper National Park.
-There is no official “Banff Park Pass” but day passes for the parks of the Canadian Rockies or a Parks Canada annual pass (which works in all National Parks in Canada – including Glacier National Park and Mount Revelstoke National Park near Revelstoke).
+The Canadian Rocky Mountain Parks include Banff National Park, Kootenay National Park, Yoho National Park, Waterton National Park, and Jasper National Park.
+There is no official “Banff Park Pass,” that focuses on Banff only.
+Instead, visitors must have a valid day pass for the parks of the Canadian Rockies or a Parks Canada annual pass.
+This is valid for all Canadian national parks, including Glacier National Park and Mount Revelstoke National Park, which are close to the Canadian Rockies.

 It’s a pretty simple topic, but many questions come up, and we hope to answer them all.

-The parks in the Rockies are Banff National Park, Kootenay National Park, Yoho National Park, Jasper National Park, and Waterton National Park.
-Note that Kananaskis Country is not included in the Canadian National Parks system and is instead a provincial park.
+The Rockies have five national parks: Banff National Park, Kootenay National Park, Yoho National Park, Jasper National Park, and Waterton National Park.
+Kananaskis Country is not included in the Canadian National Parks system and is instead a provincial park.
+To visit Kananaskis, you need the separate Kananaskis Conservation Pass.
+If you have plans to visit a park with a tour operator, check with them to see if they have your pass or if you have to purchase one separately.

-You do not need a pass if you are only driving through Banff National Park via the TransCanada or Jasper National Park via the Yellowhead Highway.
-However, if you’d like to stop at any of the scenic locations or hiking trails, you need to have a pass.
+You do not need a pass if you drive through Banff National Park via the TransCanada or through Jasper National Park via the Yellowhead Highway without stopping.
+However, you need a pass if you’d like to stop at any scenic locations or hiking trails.
 The scenic drives of the Icefields Parkway (93) and Bow Valley Parkway (1A) require a pass.

-Where Can I Purchase A Canada National Park Pass?
+Where Can You Purchase A Canada National Park Pass?

 The second option is to purchase a pass at a park gate to one of the national parks or at the visitor centers in Banff, Lake Louise, Field, and Jasper.
-It’s a quick process, and the pass is registered to your vehicle’s license plate or your name.
+It’s a quick process, and the pass is registered to your name.
 However, there is often a long line of cars at the East Gate of Banff National Park on summer weekends.

-You can not purchase a Parks Canada pass at all gates.
+You can not purchase a Parks Canada pass at any of the gates.
 The gates you can buy a pass are the East Gate of Banff National Park, Waterton National Park Gate, Icefields Parkway Gates, the Jasper East Gate, and a few others mentioned below.
-If you are driving from Vancouver to Banff from the West, you will not pass a gate to purchase a pass, but can stop at the Visitor Centre in Field.
+If you are driving from Vancouver to Banff from the West, you will not pass a gate to purchase a pass but can stop at the Visitor Centre in Field.

 Purchase A Park Pass Online